scala/docs.scala-lang/_overviews/toolkit/sttp-uris.md

 ---
-title: How to define URIs from variables
+title: How to construct URIs?
 type: section
-description: How to construct URIs from variables with Scala Toolkit.
+description: Using interpolation to construct URIs
-num: 19
+num: 28
 previous-page: sttp-send-request
 next-page: sttp-query-parameters
 ---

 {% include markdown.html path="_markdown/install-sttp.md" %}

-## URIs from variables
-You will often find yourself in a situation where the address depends on some variables.
-For example, `https://example.com/john` may be a page about someone called John, but you may want to check out the pages of other people too.

 ## The `uri` interpolator
-The `uri` interpolator (e.g. in `uri"https://example.com/"`) allows you to create valid web addresses, also called URI.
+The `uri` interpolator (e.g. in `uri"https://example.com/"`) allows you to create valid web addresses, also called URIs.
 When you have a variable in scope, for instance `name`, you can put its value in the URI using the `$` sign or the `${}` syntax.
 For instance, the URI `uri"https://example.com/$name"` contains an interpolated variable `name`.
 It will produce the URI `https://example.com/peter`, exactly as you would expect.